 Compare auto insurance riders with a stand-along scooter policy and you may find that the coverage is vastly different.
 A cheap auto insurance rider may not provide any physical damage (collision) coverage should your scooter be in an accident.
 In addition, its low liability limits may open you up to potential financial loss if you’re sued over an accident.

 Overall, scooter insurance is among the cheapest auto insurance products available.
-To reduce your cost even further, look for policies that offer discounts for:
+To reduce your cost even further, look for policies with the best auto insurers that offer discounts for:

 - Multiline coverage (i.e., insuring your home, car and scooter with one company)